Rainforest Conservation Research Project In Malaysia

 Find out more detailed information about MRS below

-MRS is focusing their initiatives in Merapoh, which is a small hub town with several villages in Lipis district of north Pahang, Malaysia.
+MRS is focusing their Rainforest conservation research projects in Merapoh, which is a small hub town with several villages in Lipis district of north Pahang, Malaysia.
 The town is surrounded by a myriad of uniquely formed limestone hills, outcrops/caves with large internal structures and carvings, which makes it a popular attraction for both local and foreign visitors.
 Besides, these natural structures are also significantly valuable for scientific research and making discoveries; fossilized remains of Early Triassic species was discovered recently at a limestone hill in Merapoh.

 Most importantly, the Merapoh area and its surrounding forest complexes are part of the CFS-PL1 – Sungai Yu Wildlife Corridor – an area of special interest and is considered as one of the most crucial linkage connecting two of the main forest complex in Peninsular Malaysia, Taman Negara National Park and the Main Titiwangsa Range.